-Broadridge Financial (NYSE: BR) earned $0.10 per diluted share on a GAAP basis in the September-ending first quarter of fiscal 2011, down 45 percent from $0.19 in the same three months of last year.
+Broadridge Financial (NYSE: BR) earned $0.08 per diluted share on a GAAP basis in the December-ending second quarter of fiscal 2011, down 66 percent from $0.24 in the same three months of last year.

 This post examines Broadridge's Income Statement for the quarter and compares the entries on each line to our "look-ahead" estimates.
-Reported earnings were $0.08 per share lower than the $0.18 we had forecast.
+Reported earnings were a disappointing $0.13 per share lower than the $0.21 we had forecast.

-The principal sources for this income statement analysis were the earnings announcement, the conference call presentation, the call transcript (available from Seeking Alpha), and the formal 10-Q report.
+The principal sources for this income statement analysis were the earnings announcement and the ensuing webcast and conference call presentation.

 In a second article, we will report Broadridge's scores as measured by the GCFR financial gauges.
 The follow-up post will also provide the latest figures for the various financial metrics we use to analyze Cash Management, Growth, Profitability and Value.